carlogilmar/the-rabbit-notes/books/engineering_management.md

   - List your complementary activities.
   - Sketch how your profile is evolving during the time.
   - Use this tool for you own and for share with your team/manager.

+## Hacks for building trust with your team

+- Ask questions to your team mates about their current state, about their everyday job, the things they think are going well, goals, values, etc.
+- What are their values?
+- What good qualities they bring to the table
+- Ask for feedback.
+- Notice their interactions with their peers.

+## Team trust themometer

+Positives

+- They feel comfortable raising issues directly with each other.
+- They share personal details with each other, and admit when they are having a bad day.
+- They can debate with one another to find good outcomes.
+- They are flexible with one another's needs.
+- They are flexible with one another's needs.

+Negatives

+- They arise issues with you about one another rather than each other.
+- They are closed off and don't know much about each other.
+- They don't feel comfortable admitting when they're having a rough time.
+- When an issue is raised, they quickly close it
+- They think mainly of their own need without checking in with the group.